dawidnawrot/ck/docs/lando/intro.md

 ---
-id: doc1
+id: intro
-title: Drupal Europe
+title: Lando
-sidebar_label: Example Page
+sidebar_label: Intro
 ---

 Check the [documentation](https://docusaurus.io) for how to use Docusaurus.